colonelwatch/nonceMiner/README.md

 This program used to be written in Python with some C wrapped in Cython, but I have since rewritten it in pure C with native cross-platform compatibility.

 ## Running
-The binary is dependent on OpenSSL.
-The light binary is availible for Windows on [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html), and this usually comes pre-installed on Linux.
+The nonceMiner binary is dependent on OpenSSL.
+The OpenSSL light binary is availible for Windows on [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html), and this usually comes pre-installed on Linux.

 ## Compiling
 I compiled this before in Windows 10 and WSL2 (Ubuntu 20.04 LTS), so results outside these environments may vary.